Award ceremony

 I am very happy that I am able to give you a speech during your lifetime.
 Such a nice prize for your life's work.
 How good that you are with us.
 You Felix Mitterer!

-You author of countless audience successes, also here at this theater, you have met the taste, the desire of the audience, never pleasing, but always holding up a mirror with humor, you have shot all the bucks.
+You, the author of countless audience successes, including here at this theater, have met the taste, the desire of the audience, never pleasing, but always holding up a mirror with humor, you have shot all the bucks.
 Not least because of your faith and trust in truth and authenticity.

 You Felix, born as the 13th child in poor circumstances in Achenkirch on Lake Achensee.
 Your mother couldn't afford you and gave you up for adoption.
 You were then handed over at the Hotel Toleranz in Jenbach, a traffic junction between east and west, but also to the mountains, north and south, at the still-smoking coach houses of the Zillertal and Achensee railroads.